 For many, this means a three pronged strategy: Protect, Release and Pass On.

 Protecting your capital has a number of elements.
-Making a Will is a basic and essential step that ensures your wishes are carried out after you die.
+Drafting a Will is a basic and essential step that ensures your wishes are carried out after you die.
 But it’s just as important to make sure you review your Will every few years so that it continues to reflect your current circumstances and wishes.

 As part of your inheritance planning you may need to create trusts to protect the interests of your spouse, partner or children, and ensure that your specific wishes are carried out.
 Transferring assets into a trust can take them out of the scope of inheritance tax.
 However, there are some fairly complex rules that apply so expert professional advice is essential.